QTB-HHU/integraseModel/README.md

 # integraseModel
 MATLAB files to simulate in vitro experiments of Integrase with or without Reaction Directionality Factors (RDFs)

+NOTICE: All files are provided as is without warranty.
+All files are published under the GNU public license 2.0 (see LICENSE).
+They are free to be used or modified.
+If you use these files, please cite our manuscript.

 To simulate reaction kinetics for 3 hours (Figs. 5-9 in the manuscript), execute the file "integrase_full.m" in MATLAB.

 To simulate the different reactions, use the following initial conditions (for 0.4 µM integrase, 0.8 µM RDF) in line 43 of the file "integrase_full.m":